EASY240/photonow/content/blog/how-to-restore-old-family-photos.md

     <ol class="list-numbers">
         <li>
             <h3>Upload Your Photo</h3>
-            <p>Visit our <a href="https://modernphototools.com/tools/ai-image-upscaler" target="_blank" data-link="true" data-id="2" rel="nofollow">AI Image Upscaler tool</a> and click the "Upload Image" button.
+            <p>Visit our <a href="https://modernphototools.com/tools/ai-image-upscaler" target="_blank" data-link="true" data-id="2">AI Image Upscaler tool</a> and click the "Upload Image" button.
 You can drag and drop your photo or browse to select it from your computer.</p>
         </li>
         <li>
             <h3>Select Restoration Options</h3>